 Here are some interesting facts that will help you purchase firewood for your fireplace or stove.
 If you do it right, you will save money while keeping your family safe and toasty.
 This is the first post in a series of three that will explain how to properly purchase, season, and store firewood.

-1) When you buy firewood at a gas station, supermarket, hardwood store or big box store, you have no idea how long it’s been aged, if at all.
+1) When you buy firewood at a gas station, supermarket, hardware store or big box store, you have no idea how long it’s been aged, if at all.
 These convenient bundles may be fine for a campfire or beach bonfire but not for your fireplace or stove.
 Plan ahead.

 2) Buying firewood by the bundle is the most expensive way to purchase fuel for your fireplace.